 65. Know, variously as The Queen of the Adriatic, City of Water, City of Masks, City of Canals, and The Floating City, Venice is comprised of a number of small islands in the Grand Canal.
 One of its most famous attractions is the Palazzo Ducale.
 Once the headquarters of the Republic of Venice and the living quarters of its leader, the Duke of Venice, it is now an enormous museum housing many historical artifacts.
 Not widely advertised, visitors can book what is called The Secret Itineraries Tour.
 This includes access to prisons, torture chambers, and The Bridge of Sighs.

-66. The Sardinian islands are known for their “witches” who concoct health potions for the locals.
+66. Another interesting fact about Italy is that The Sardinian islands are known for their “witches” who concoct health potions for the locals.

 67. Bocce is an Italian sport similar to lawn bowling, but the goal is for one of your team's assigned balls to be closer than any of your opponent's balls to the “boccino” or “pallino” (small target ball).